woven-baker/test-cpp/module2/01_object_oriented/01_01_enums/01_01_enums.en.md

 enum class Color : uint8_t { red, green, blue };
 ```

-However, it is best to not specify an underlying type and use the default type unless you have a good reason not to, such as to forward declare a struct:
+However, it is best to not specify an underlying type and use the default type unless you have a good reason not to, such as to forward declare an enumeration:

 ```cpp
 enum class Color;       // not allowed